Amber Scorah: Advocacy

-Paid parental leave

-Scorah authored a "viral" article for The New York Times Motherlode blog about the incident from her perspective.
-In it she explained why she thinks mandatory paid parental leave is necessary.
-She says, "Parental leave reduces infant death, gives us healthier, more well-adjusted adults and helps women stay in the workforce."
-First lady Michelle Obama was so moved by her story that she sent a letter of condolence to Scorah.
-Soon thereafter Barack Obama's senior adviser Valerie Jarrett made a push for legislation mandating paid family leave.
-In February 2016 Scorah attended New York City mayor Bill de Blasio's speech where he discussed his policy mandating 6 weeks' paid parental leave for non-union city employees, and pushed for the policy to be made available throughout the state of New York.
-Scorah called this policy change a "baby step."
-In August 2016 Scorah delivered petitions to both the Trump and Clinton presidential campaigns pushing for federally mandated paid leave.
+Scorah authored a viral article for The New York Times Motherlode blog about the incident, arguing that mandatory paid parental leave is necessary.
+In February 2016, she attended New York City mayor Bill de Blasio's speech where he discussed his policy mandating 6 weeks' paid parental leave for non-union city employees.
+She called this policy change a "baby step."
+In August 2016, Scorah delivered petitions to both the Trump and Clinton presidential campaigns pushing for federally mandated paid leave.
 Both politicians have spoken favorably of the concept.
 Donald Trump pitched a plan for how he could institute 6 weeks' paid parental leave.
 Scorah says this is progress but it's not enough.
-In 2017 CNN correspondent Clare Sebastian named Amber as her "hero" for "...her bravery in turning such a tragic event into public and heartfelt campaign."
+In 2017, CNN correspondent Clare Sebastian named Amber as her "hero" for "...her bravery in turning such a tragic event into public and heartfelt campaign."
 That same year Brooklyn Magazine named her one of their top "100 Influencers in Brooklyn Culture" for her parental leave advocacy.

-High-control groups

-Scorah began speaking out publicly about her life as a Jehovah's Witness in 2013 in her article Leaving the Witness: A Preacher Finds Freedom To Think In Totalitarian China published by The Believer magazine.
-In it she speaks about her restrictive childhood and disfellowshipment as a teenager, her life as an illegal missionary in China (see persecution of Jehovah's Witnesses in China), her gradual change of belief, and her eventual apostasy trial and shunning.
-In 2019 she expounded on this story in her memoir Leaving the Witness.
+In 2020, Scorah co-founded Lioness, an organization that "help[s] people navigate the process of speaking out against workplace mistreatment."
+She also founded Psst.org, a website where people can submit encrypted whisteblowing reports about their employers.